 Retention and graduation rates of minority engineering students at McCormick are some of the highest in the country – well above the national average.
 We attribute that to the students who choose to enroll as well as to the resources we offer, particularly the EXCEL summer program.
 Many students have said they believe their first year in engineering at Northwestern would have been much more difficult if they had not spent five weeks of their summer on campus.

 This year’s summer program is taking place from Saturday, June 24th through Saturday, July 29th.

 During the summer before their first year at McCormick, EXCEL students live on campus and participate in academically rigorous coursework, including leadership classes that help prepare them for their first year of engineering study.
 EXCEL students earn two academic credits that can be applied toward their graduation requirement or be used to earn a minor in addition to their major degree.
 Students who participate in the program form a close social support network and assume many of the leadership roles among the engineering student organizations (e.g. National Society of Black Engineers, Society of Hispanic Professional Engineers, etc.)

 For over 30 years, EXCEL has proven very effective in further developing the talents and leadership skills of our underrepresented engineering students.
 The McCormick School of Engineering is committed to continuing to improve EXCEL and to increasing enrollment in the summer session.

 What Will I Do This Summer?

-Thanks to generous corporate sponsors, Alumni, and Northwestern University, the expenses for two academic credits, room and board, textbooks and transportation* are all covered.
-Participants are asked to pay a $200 activities fee.
-However, if a student qualifies for need-based financial aid, this cost can be waived.
+Thanks to generous corporate sponsors, Alumni, and Northwestern University, all the expenses for the program - including tuition, room and board, textbooks, and transportation* - are covered.
 Please contact us for more information if you have any questions or concerns.